PaddiM8/Kolan/README.md

 * Both a light theme and a dark theme, with the possibility of creating your own themes if you know CSS and host your own instnace.
 * Fairly good support for small devices (eg. phones, tablets).
 However, you cannot move tasks around on these.
 * Open source and easy to self-host.

+## Setting up
+### Dependencies:
+* dotnet core - 3.1
+* neo4j (with the APOC procedures plugin) - 3.5

+### Note
+You will need to append the following line to `neo4j.conf`: `cypher.lenient_create_relationship=true`

+### Process
+Clone this repository and `cd` into it with a terminal.
+Write `./node_module/gulp/bin/gulp.js produce` to the frontend up.
+After that, copy `server-config.example.json` as `server-config.json` and edit it to fit your needs.
+Then, `cd` into the `Kolan` folder that lies right in the repository root and compile and run the dotnet core backend.
+These instructions are a bit vague at the moment, since Kolan is not ready for production yet.
+Later on, there will likely be some sort of docker image or docker-compose file.